 Shaokezi is a kind of cake and one of the traditional dishes of the Yugur ethnic minority, a Turkic-speaking people who live almost exclusively in Su’nan Yugur Autonomous County of Gansu province.
 It is made by first moulding the dough into a flat circle and then roasting it in a stove full of burning dried sheep manure.
 When the cake has fluffed up and turned a crisp golden brown, it is done and can be removed from the stove to cool.
 It is normally served on special occasions, such as weddings and festivals, and skilful Yugur bakers have been known to create shaokezi in the shape of flowers, peaches, apples, and all manner of artistic things.
 After all, if it’s shaped like a fruit, it has to be healthy!

-Try some authentic Gansu snacks on our travel: Explore the Silk Road in China.
+Taste some authentic Gansu Snacks on our travel: Explore the Silk Road in China